Citizenship – Indian Constitution [GK Notes PDF]

 (3) Article 7: Provides selected immigrants to Pakistan with citizenship rights.

-The citizenship net includes people who had gone to Pakistan after March 1, 1947, but later came back with resettlement permits.
+• People who had gone to Pakistan after March 1, 1947, but later came back to India.

-(4) Article 8: Provides citizenship rights to some Indians who reside in countries other than India.
+(4) Article 8: Provides citizenship rights to some Indians who reside in other countries.

-(5) Article 9: With the restriction that one will no longer be a citizen of India if he/she freely acquires citizenship in another country.
+(5) Article 9: One will no longer be a citizen of India if he/she freely acquires citizenship in another country.

 #2 Indian Citizenship Act of 1955: